nioo-knaw/PhyloFunDB/README.md

 cutoff_otu: cut off for OTU clustering (generally found in the literature)
 cutoff_dm: cut off for distance matrix (in general, 0.25 is good enough)
 framebot_db: false if there is no framebot reference database, otherwise, true
+update: false, as you want to create a new dabatase
 ```
 **5.** Check if the config file is correct and which steps will be run